 In unskilled companies, workers are often eager to take on more responsibility as managers or supervisors of staff.
 In skilled companies, the opposite is true.
 If you’re a dentist, you went to school a long time to learn the skill of dentistry and you make good money practicing your skill.
 If someone were to promote you to manage other dentists, you’d rightly resist.
 This is one of the reasons that skilled companies often grow as partnerships of multiple skilled professionals who continue to do most of the skilled work.

 At some point, even skilled professionals must transition to a leadership model to continue to grow.
-To lead in a skill-driven business, the leader must:1) have knowledge of the skill being practiced; 2) can motivate people; and 3) is willing to multiply their individual skill through the work of others.
+To lead in a skill-driven business, the leader must:1) have knowledge of the skill being practiced; 2) can motivate the people they’ll manage; and 3) is willing to multiply their individual skill through the work of others.
 It’s this third item that is the obstacle for most skilled professionals.

 I’m an engineer.
 While I’ve managed groups of salespeople, construction managers and other engineers, I’ve always considered myself an engineer.
 I love engineering.
 I knew that the engineers I hired had to become more proficient than me at engineering if our engineering firm was to grow.
 I switched from doing engineering, to creating engineering systems that supported my engineering staff.
 I then trained and empowered my employed engineers to continue the work I started.
 Ultimately, we created engineering systems that were several times more efficient than our competitors.
 We turned our engineering efficiency into corporate profits.